Growing Zones: 7-10 outdoors(hardy down to 10℉) 7-10 outdoors

 Planting & Care

-Choosing a location: Select a spot where the tree will be in full sun and has plenty of open space.
-Allow at least 25 feet from structures, sidewalks and driveways unless you plan to control the size of the tree by pruning regularly.
-It’s always good to be sure your area has a well draining soil.
+1. Planting: First, select a spot where the tree will be in full sun (6 to 8 hours of sunlight per day) and has plenty of open space.
+Allow at least 25 feet from structures, sidewalks, and driveways unless you plan to control the size of the tree by pruning regularly.
+And it's always good to be sure your area has well-draining soil.

-Watering: Your new loquat will benefit from a watering every other day for the first week and then 1-2 times a week for the first two months.
-After the initial couple of months, during its first three years, make sure to water once a week and more during extended periods of drought.
-During the rainy season you should not have the need to water the tree at all.
+2. Watering: Your new Loquat will benefit from a watering every other day for the first week and then 1 to 2 times a week for the first two months.
+Make sure to water once a week and more during extended periods of drought.
+During the rainy season, you should not have the need to water the tree at all.

-Fertilizing: Your loquat will require a feeding three times yearly with a non-weed killing lawn fertilizer.
+3. Fertilizing: Your Loquat will require a feeding three times yearly with lawn fertilizer.
 Use one cup of the fertilizer divided into three applications over the growing season.
 For the second and third years, increase the amount to 2 cups, spread the fertilizer on the ground and then water.

-If you’d rather use an organic method of feeding the tree, then use 2-3 lbs. of aged manure, 2 tablespoons of greensand (a green-ish type of sandstone) and a tablespoon of rock phosphate will work just as well.
+If you’d rather use an organic method of feeding the tree, then use 2 to 3 pounds of aged manure, 2 tablespoons of greensand (a green-ish type of sandstone) and a tablespoon of rock phosphate.